RyanTheAllmighty/Dockerfiles/php/README.md

 ```

 # XDebug
-Xdebug is included in versions 5.6.17 and above as well as versions 7.0.2 and above.
+Xdebug is included and enabled by default in versions 5.6.17 and above as well as versions 7.0.2 and above.